home-assistant/operating-system/Documentation/network.md

 ### Powersave

-If you have trouble with powersave you can do following:
+If you have trouble with the powersave feature you can add the following config to your connection file:
 ```ini
 [wifi]
 # Values are 0 (use default), 1 (ignore/don't touch), 2 (disable) or 3 (enable).